bcherny/Talks/js-from-1st-principles/3-functions.md

 ### Do you even _?

-Our `min`, `sum`, `filter`, and `uniq` functions have a lot in common.
+You may have noticed our `min`, `sum`, `filter`, and `uniq` functions have a lot in common.
 All four of them iterate over an array, perform some computation, and return the computation's accumulated result.

 Let's *lift* out the common logic into a function we'll call `reduce`: